Top 5 Best Pool Tables Under $1,000 (2026 Reviews)

 6-foot portable table Folding design with carrying bag 4.3 stars (2,100+ reviews) Full accessory set included

 With over 2,100 reviews, the Fairmont is probably the most purchased budget pool table on Amazon.
 Folds in half for storage and comes with a carrying bag, so it works for apartments or game nights at a friend’s place.
 Blue felt, black finish, and it includes cues, balls, chalk, and a triangle.
-Not a serious player’s table, but for the price and the portability, it’s tough to beat.
+Not a serious player’s table — the folding hinge means it’ll never be perfectly flat, and the bumpers are softer than the Mizerak’s.
+But for the price and the portability, it’s tough to beat.

 Check Price on Amazon →